alexamies/chinesedict-js/README.md

 The dictionary file is stored in JSON format.

 ## Integration
-### Typescript
+### TypeScript
-A preliminary prototype for Typescript integration is given at [typescript/README.md](typescript/README.md).
+A preliminary prototype for TypeScript integration is given at [typescript/README.md](typescript/README.md).

 ### Angular